TacoBoss458/wwcc-cpp/week5/README.md

+## Midterm 1

-#This is my first midterm for CS@131.
+# This is my first midterm for CS@131.
 The project is supposed to be a bacis movie manager program for film makers and analyzers.